SweeprFi/agent-wallet/packages/aw-tool-ipor-vault/README.md

 ---

 ### 2. **`lit-action.ts`**
-Contains the main logic for executing a Lit Action to perform ECDSA signing operations.
+Contains the main logic for executing IPOR Vault operations.

 #### Key Features:
 - **PKP Info Retrieval**: Fetches PKP details (token ID, Ethereum address, public key) from the PubkeyRouter contract
 - **Delegatee Validation**: Verifies that the session signer is a valid delegatee for the PKP
-- **Policy Enforcement**: Validates message prefixes against the allowed prefixes in the policy
+- **Policy Enforcement**: Validates vault addresses and amounts against the policy
-- **Message Signing**: Signs messages using the PKP's public key via Lit Actions
+- **Vault Operations**: Handles deposits and withdrawals through ERC4626 standard
 - **Error Handling**: Comprehensive error handling and response formatting

 ---

 ### 3. **`policy.ts`**
-Defines and validates the ECDSA signing policy schema using Zod.
+Defines and validates the IPOR Vault policy schema using Zod.

 #### Key Features:
 - **Policy Schema**: Validates policy fields:
-  - `type`: Must be 'SignEcdsa'
+  - `type`: Must be 'IporVault'
   - `version`: Policy version string
-  - `allowedPrefixes`: Array of allowed message prefixes
+  - `allowedVaults`: Array of allowed vault addresses
+  - `maxAmount`: Maximum amount allowed for operations
 - **Encoding/Decoding**: Converts policies to and from ABI-encoded strings using ethers
 - **Type Safety**: Uses Zod for schema validation and TypeScript type inference

 ---

 ### 4. **`tool.ts`**
-Configures the ECDSA signing tool for different Lit networks.
+Configures the IPOR Vault tool for different Lit networks.

 #### Key Features:
 - **Parameter Schema**: Validates required parameters:
   - `pkpEthAddress`: The Ethereum address of the PKP
+  - `action`: The operation to perform ('deposit', 'redeem', or 'value')
-  - `message`: The message to be signed
+  - `amount`: The amount to deposit or redeem
+  - `vault`: The IPOR vault address
+  - `rpcUrl`: The RPC URL for the blockchain network
 - **Network Configuration**: Creates network-specific tools for each supported Lit network
 - **Tool Definition**: Implements the `AwTool` interface with:
   - Name and description
   - Parameter validation and descriptions
-  - Policy integration with `SignEcdsaPolicy`
+  - Policy integration with `IporVaultPolicy`